AI Use Cases/Software

 Why Generic Tools Fail

 Generic invoice automation tools (RPA, basic OCR) fail because they cannot handle Software's complexity: they don't understand cloud billing structures (reserved instances vs. on-demand), cannot reconcile multi-currency vendor statements against Stripe settlement reports, and break when invoice formats change mid-contract.
-They also lack the governance layer Software teams need - no audit trail for SOC 2 Type II compliance, no exception routing to controllers for high-risk vendors, and no integration with existing GL structures or cost allocation models.

 The AI Solution

-Revenue Institute builds a purpose-built AI invoice processing system that ingests unstructured invoices (PDFs, CSVs, email attachments) and extracts line items, vendor identities, and cost categories using multimodal LLMs trained on Software-specific invoice patterns.
+Revenue Institute builds a purpose-built AI invoice processing system that ingests unstructured invoices (PDFs, CSVs, email attachments) and extracts line items, vendor identities, and cost categories using multimodal AI models trained on Software-specific invoice patterns.
 The system integrates natively with your existing stack - reading cloud bills directly from AWS/GCP/Azure APIs, matching Stripe settlement data against vendor invoices, and cross-referencing PO data stored in your ERP or procurement system.
 The AI classifies each line item into GL accounts and cost centers using your chart of accounts schema, applies your three-way matching rules, and flags exceptions (price variance, duplicate invoices, vendor mismatches) for human review before posting to your accounting system.

 Automated Workflow Execution